IndustryEssentials/ymir/README.md

 ![Label management](docs/images/Label%20management.jpg)

-The primary name and alias of the label indicate the same type of label.
+This time we add the tags 'helmet_head' 'no_helmet_head' to the list, the primary name and alias of the label indicate the same type of label.
 When the annotation of some dataset contains alias, it will be merged to primary name when importing.
 For example, if the label list contains the 'bike' (alias 'bicycle'), and a dataset A (containing only the 'bicycle') is imported, it will be displayed as 'bike' in the dataset details after import.

 ## 3.2.
 Project management

-Users create projects according to their training goals and set the target information such as mAP value, iteration rounds, etc. of the goals.
+Users create projects according to their training goals(helmet_head，no_helmet_head) and set the target information such as mAP value, iteration rounds, etc. of the goals.
 As shown in the figure below：

 ## 3.2.1.
 Iteration data preparation